Before You Spend $30k on Private School...

 5. How will you pay for it?

-Not every child who attends private school comes from a family which can afford to write a check for tuition and expenses.
-Fortunately, most private schools proactively seek to diversify their student bodies as much as they can.
-Therefore, if you believe in the concept and spirit of private education, but feel that you cannot afford to pay all or any of the expenses, do not hesitate to ask the school about financial aid.
-This is a question which you must not put off until the end of the process.
-Be forthright and honest when you meet with school admissions staff.
+Not every child who attends private school comes from a family that can afford to write a check for tuition and expenses.
+Fortunately, most private schools proactively seek to diversify their student bodies as much as possible.
+Therefore, if you believe in the concept and spirit of private education but cannot afford to pay all or any of the expenses, do not hesitate to ask the school about financial aid.
+This is a question you must not put off until the end of the process.
+Be forthright and honest when you meet with the school admissions staff.
 They have the answers.
 And those answers may surprise you.

 Peter Baron explains how financial aid works in this short video.

-One final word of advice: approach choosing a private school in the same way as you would approach any major project in your professional life.
+One final word of advice: Choose a private school like you would approach any significant project in your professional life.
 Gather the facts and seek opinions.
 Investigate schools by visiting them.
 Do not delegate this important part of the process to someone else.
 Finally, allow plenty of time for this project.
-Typically it takes about eighteen months from start to finish.
+Typically, it takes about eighteen months from start to finish.

 Additional Resources [+]